-This course provides comprehensive four-day training designed to give a thorough understanding of the most important occupational safety and health compliance issues in the construction industry.
+Our OSHA 30-Hour Training course for those in the construction industry provides comprehensive four-day training designed to give a thorough understanding of the most important occupational safety and health compliance issues in the construction industry.
 It provides an increased knowledge of the standards and regulations and offers insight into the more complicated and often confusing elements of the Cal-OSHA standards.
 Those students successfully completing the course will receive a 30 hour certification card.

 - Identify basic OSHA requirements